japlavaren/trader20_automation/README.md

 ## Setup

+- You need to  python 3.8 and higher for this project.
 - `virtualenv venv && source venv/bin/activate && pip install -r requirements.txt`
 - `cp config.yaml.example config.yaml` and fill in variables